 The Neighbourhood Development Plan can only succeed with the support of the people of Woodford Halse, Hinton and Farndon.

 Building the plan has needed the input of residents, groups and local businesses on many issues.
 Although the consultation phases have been completed village residents will have the chance to approve the plan in a referendum.

 What Is Happening Now?

-Details of their consultation process, which lasts until October 9th 2017, can be found here.
+The results of the DDC consultation process, which finished on October 9th 2017, can be found here.